PostHog/posthog.com/contents/handbook/comms/partners.md

 showTitle: true
 ---

 We're frequently contacted about revenue-sharing partnerships, or individuals and agencies that want to be listed as official partners.
-We never do this and do not operate any form of partnership program to help users implement, extend, or adapt PostHog to their needs.
+We do not currently operate any form of partnership program to help users implement, extend, or adapt PostHog to their needs.

 **If someone contacts you about partnering with PostHog**, refer them to [Joe](https://posthog.com/community/profiles/29070).
 He'll give them the bad news and explore any opportunities.